 - We put to heat a pan with enough oil over medium heat and, when the oil is warm, we take portions of dough with a spoon and we go oval shape and we fry them in batches, leaving them to brown on both sides.
 As they are ready, we are going to place them on absorbent paper or in a colander so that they release the excess oil, and then we pass them to a pot that is a little deep.

 - Grate the garlic and onion, remove the oil that we used to fry the tortillas leaving about 3 tablespoons, and put it to heat over the fire again.
 When the oil is hot again, we toss the onion and the garlic and fry them until it is all poached.
 When the onion is transparent, add the tablespoon of flour and stir it so that it is refried a little.

-- Make sure that the bread you use does not contain anything of animal origin, such as butter, milk, eggs and / or mono and diglycerides of fatty acids of animal origin (e471).
+- Make sure that the bread you use does not carry anything of animal origin, such as butter, milk, egg and / or mono and diglycerides of animal-derived fatty acids (e471).

-- If you cannot find round machine bread, you can use another with similar characteristics.
-The most important thing is that the breadcrumb is very thick.
+- If you can not find round bread, you can use another with similar characteristics.
+The most important thing is that the bread crumb is very thick.